sofiabarral-lit/emechetianresources/README.md

 Emechetian Resources aims to provide a freely accessible, continuously updated bibliography of academic research on Buchi Emecheta.

-The project will collect and organise:
+The project will collect and organise data about:

 - journal articles
 - master's thesis